Structured output

 complete<T>() with a structured option is the recommended path.
 It returns

-{ text, parsed, usage, response } where parsed is typed as T | undefined.
+{ text, parsed?, response } where parsed is typed as T when a schema is passed.

 LLMClient.structuredComplete<T>(input, schema, options) is a lower-level convenience